User Manual – Durst

 Figure 13: The Approval Dashboard in the new layout

-2. You can find the report in your browser's default download directory or in your current download history.
+2. You can locate the report in your browser's default download folder or within your current download history.

 Figure 14: The download history with the downloaded Approval Report